 Geneva is not just a lovely city for a city break it is also a fantastic base for a day on the slopes.

-The city is close to many ski resorts and facilitates day trips out of town with a skibus, offering a package of transport + access to two sky resorts which means you can sky during the day and enjoy the city in the evening. the perfect combination!
+You have a vast choice of day trips from Geneva.
+The city is close to many ski resorts and facilitates day trips out of town with a skibus, offering a package of transport + access to two sky resorts.

 Take in a view of the lake